mtanzim/recipe-app-v2/README.md

 ## Overview

+*As of 6/26/2018, this project is marked complete.
+The unfinished tasks will be continued after further education pursuits*

 Fullstack application being developed for educational purposes, using the MERN stack.

 The original app can be found here: